10 Best Bars in Honolulu for Drinks, Dancing and Live Music

 So whatever you're looking for bar wise, just remember that 10 Best has you covered for all your watering hole needs!

-If you're longing for authentic Hawaiian ambience, there's no better way to satisfy the craving than at this charming bar.
+If you're longing for authentic Hawaiian ambiance, there's no better way to satisfy the craving than at this charming bar.
 Its beach locale, terrific panorama of Diamond Head, and relaxed clientele all contribute to an ideal experience, and the fantastic tropical drinks -- especially the lush mai tai's -- ensure that your mood remains upbeat.
 A host of other beverages can also be found, along with food offerings and local entertainment in the evenings.
 Mai Tai's is located inside of Ala Moana Shopping Center, but draws a loyal local following from outside, it's not just there for a mall break.
 (808-923-7311)

 Hugely popular thanks to great music and incredible views of Waikiki Beach, this hotel nightclub is a sure bet any night of the year.
 Yet it's more than just a night club, you can also stop in for a few great cocktails before moving down the road.
 RumFire serves terrific European-Pacific cuisine, from fresh island fish and a grilled filet mignon to a wealth of flavor-packed tapas.
 Terrific cocktails and vintage rums add to the appeal, as does the daily happy hour, which often features DJ mixes and live bands.
 The atmosphere is upscale but friendly, and people often come with a group of friends for the most fun.
 (808-922-4422, 866-952-3473)